Amaliegade 15–17

-Amaliegade 15–17 are two originally symmetrical, Rococo-style townhouses located close to Amalienborg Palace in the Frederiksstaden district of central Copenhagen, Denmark.
+Amaliegade 15–17 are two originally symmetrical, Rococo-style townhouses located close to Amalienborg Palace on Amaliegade in the Frederiksstaden district of central Copenhagen, Denmark.
 The exterior of the buildings was designed by the architect Nicolai Eigtved who had also created the overall masterplan for the neighbourhood.
 The house at No. 15 was heightened with a half floor in 1891.

 History

 Bæsecke and Pfeiffer

 No. 314 and No. 315 seen on a detail from Christian Gedde's map of St. Ann's Rast Quarter, 1757.

 The two buildings were built in 1754-1756 for the two master stone carvers Georg Vilhelm Bæseke (No. 15) and Johan Peter Pfeiffer (1718–1771, No. 17).
 The buildings were built by G. D. Anthon (1714–1781) according to an exterior design created by Nicolai Eigtved.
 The stonework was executed by the owners.

 In the bwq cadastre of 1756, the two properties were listed as No. 71 Z and No. 71 Æ. On Christian Gedde's map of St Ann's East Quarter, they were marked as No. 314 and No. 315.